pingcap/tidb/docs/design/2022-03-25-non-transactional-statement.md

 ## Unresolved Questions

-User interface, including the syntax, the error messages, and the dry run results, may be curated.
+User interface, including the syntax, the error messages, and the dry run results, may be improved.